2022 White Cane Day

 Perkins School for the Blind has a great resource on working with children who have dual-sensory loss (deafblind) and a model we believe in at Anchor Center based off Dr. Jan van Dijk’s work on his Child Guided Assessment.
 Dr. van Dijk “established turn-taking routines that began with imitating the child’s movements, helping the child to gradually notice the outside world and interact with people and items in that new world,” according to his Child-Guided assessment (2016, November 29).

-Family Connect discusses what parents could do if their child rides a in wheelchair or stroller.
+Family Connect discusses what parents could do if their child rides a in a wheelchair or stroller.

 Additional resources on O&M for students with visual impairments and additional disabilities can be found here.